bukunmialuko/flutter_ui_kit_obkm/README.md

 I prefer to start designing with safe area

+Use spacer and expanded as preference to hard coded height"

 ## Continue from
 screen three, improve the transition, check flutter card carousel